I am writing on visual memory again as there is a discussion on it on Twitter.

 Where do you phonics proponents get this idea about learning words using visual memory from?
 Visual memory is for letters and numbers and for faces and things around us like trees, cars etc. We definitely don't memorise words using visual memory.

 Right, so proficient readers haven’t visually memorized the words they know.
 But when Ks are given a list of words to memorize, how are they supposed to do that except by memorizing the look of the word?

 Coincidentally I saw the following tweet by Debbie Hepplewhite who has blocked me.
-She obviously has blocked me so that I will not be able to rebut.
+She obviously blocked me so I will not be able to rebut.